Armand1711/eventify-backend/README.md

 ## Need Help?

-Reach out to your team lead or post your error message in the team chat for assistance.
+Reach out to the team or post your error message in the team discord chat for assistance.

 ---